David Boettcher - Professional Engineer

 Oh, and don't forget, we still need to figure out what to do with the spent fuel and nuclear waste and figure the cost of that into the equation.
 A nuclear power station turns a large amount of innocuous material into a large amount of very radioactive material during its operating lifetime.
 I'm not saying that building more nuclear power stations is wrong mind: global warming turns conventional thinking about the economics of nuclear power on its head.
 But we do need to go into it knowing all the facts and costs over the long term.
-I don't think this has been properly considered for the proposed new nuclear power plants that are being considered at the moment.
+I don't think this has been properly considered for the proposed new nuclear power plants that are now being built.

 The Safety of Nuclear Power